siran/writing/posts/The Maxwell Universe Research Program.md

 Most foundational confusion in physics arises not from incorrect equations, but from hidden assumptions.

-The Maxwell Universe program removes those assumptions deliberately.
+The Maxwell Universe Research Program removes those assumptions deliberately.

-What remains is not emptiness, but structure.
+What remains is a clear, constrained framework grounded in observation.

 ## Closing statement

-This program is about describing nature with the above states prinples only, nothing else is seems necessary to explain observations.

-That is, seeing all observed phenomena of reality as energy flow, and nothing more.
+This program aims to describe nature using continuity of energy transport, divergence-free structure, and local dynamics only.

+Within this framework, observed physical phenomena are understood as organized energy flow through space.

+No additional primitives are required.

 Continuity, divergence-free structure, and local transport are not interpretations.
 They are observed regularities.

-Everything else is architecture.